Seagate/cortx-s3server/docs/design/object-protection.md

 Current version of alert text:

-> Metadata integrity failure (bucket/object mismatch).
+> Metadata integrity validation failure (bucket/object mismatch).
 > Cluster is transitioning to safe mode.
 Contact Seagate Support.

 Alert also includes JSON with details on the failure -- bucket, object names